swa72/home-assistant/README.md

 ## My setup

-* Router Fritz!Box 7490 with open external ports 443 and 8123 to the Raspberry 4 (no DynDNS on fritz.box)
+* Router Fritz!Box 7490 with open external port 443 to the Raspberry 4 (no DynDNS on fritz.box)
   * my doorbell is directly hooked up to the Fritzbox
 * Raspberry 4 running more or less the latest Home Assistant version
   * initially connected thru wifi, later moved to ethernet and directly connected to the Fritzbox